LayerCakeMakes/layer-cake/README.md

 ### Software

-All the parts have been designed in FreeCAD.
+All parts have been designed in FreeCAD.
 The repository contains a FreeCAD file and an stl for each part.

 ## Project Goals